dwolfson7789/wdi-al-khwarizmi-2/Guides_and_Resources/markdown_cheatsheet.md

 Preface the words you want to be made into headers by 1 - 6 # symbols.
 The fewer the #, the bigger the font.

 e.g:
+Typing \# Biggest possible header yields
 # Biggest possible header
-Biggest possible header
 ## Smaller header
-Smaller header

 ###### Smallest header
-Smallest header

 Lists:

-To make an unordered list, preface words with an -.
+To make an unordered list, preface words with an -. e.g.:

-e.g.:

 Shopping list:
 - eggs